-Kayaking, rock climbing, biking, sailing, playing — whether you love the sound of a paddle hitting Lake Michigan’s waters, the whir of your bike spokes on a city trail, or the full-throttle roar of a jet ski skimming the lakefront, there’s a whole lot of outdoor adventure to welcome you to Chicago.
+Kayaking, walking, boating, biking, — whether you love the sound of a paddle hitting Lake Michigan’s waters, the whir of your bike spokes on a city trail, or the full-throttle roar of a speedboat skimming the lakefront, there’s a whole lot of outdoor adventure waiting for you to Chicago.

-Rent a Segway at Absolutely Chicago Segway Tours and glide effortlessly through Grant Park, a natural oasis in the heart of downtown Chicago.
+Grant Park is a natural oasis in the heart of downtown Chicago.
 Lush gardens bloom with color, creating a beautiful backdrop for the park’s main attraction, Buckingham Fountain, one of the largest fountains in the world.
-There’s a 20-minute show every hour, 9 a.m. – 10 p.m., with the fountain’s center jet shooting 150 feet into the air.
+There’s a 20-minute show every hour throughout the day, when the fountain’s center jet shooting 150 feet into the air.
 Come dusk from spring through fall, the fountain’s water display is choreographed to lights and music.

+One easy way to cover a lot of ground in the park is with a tour from Absolutely Chicago Segway Tours.
 If ollies and flips are more your style, let loose at the Grant Park Skate Park.
-This lakefront course features concrete ramps, grinding rails, quarter pipes, two stair sets, and a cool gap jump.
+This lakefront course features concrete ramps, grinding rails, quarter pipes, two stair sets, and a gap jump.
 There are also wheel-friendly courses for BMX bikes, rollerblades, and scooters.

 Ping Tom Memorial Park